Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 \subsubsection{Stabilizing state-feedback LPV controller}

 Using Theorem~\ref{th:stabilizing-data-based}, we design a stabilizing data-driven LPV state-feedback controller based on the measured data-set.
-Next to the LMI constraints of Theorem~\ref{th:stabilizing-data-based}, we add $0.1<\mr{trace}(\lyap)<10$ to improve numerical conditioning of the problem due to the inversion of $\lyap$ in~\eqref{eq:KSD-stab}.
-Solving the synthesis on the vertices of $\mb{P}$ yields an LPV controller of the form of~\eqref{eq:controllaw} with
+Next to the LMI constraints of Theorem~\ref{th:stabilizing-data-based}, we add $0.1<\mr{trace}(\lyap)<10$ to improve numerical conditioning of the problem.
+This improves the numerical stability of the inversion of $\lyap$ in~\eqref{eq:KSD-stab}.
+Solving the synthesis on the vertices of $\mb{P}$ yields an LPV controller of the form of~\eqref{eq:controllaw} with {its parameters computed as in~\eqref{eq:KSD-stab}}.
+Additionally, we design a stabilizing LPV controller using the model-based synthesis conditions in \cite[Cor.~3]{PaOl17} using exact knowledge of the system equations and $0.1<\mr{trace}(\lyap)<10$ for numerical conditioning.
+The model-based design {also provides an LPV controller of the form of~\eqref{eq:controllaw}.}